 We need alumni like you

-This year, we need alumni like you to organise a project that addresses one of the United Nations sustainable development goal.
+This year, we ask you to propose a community action project that addresses one of the United Nations sustainable development goals.

-• work with a local organisation or charity that needs help.
+• Work with a local organisation or charity that needs volunteering help.

 - outdoor conservation work, such as tree planting and litter picking

 - organising a collection of goods for people who need them, such as for a food bank

 - providing social contact (in person or by telephone) to people who are isolated

 You can find volunteering opportunities, including those which can be accessed and carried out remotely, on our website.

 Choose your volunteering project